 Learn how to easily invest in FBR Limited shares.

 FBR Limited is a farm & heavy construction machinery business based in Australia.
-FBR Limited shares (FBR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-FBR Limited has a trailing 12-month revenue of around $98,065.
+FBR Limited shares (FBR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+FBR Limited has a trailing 12-month revenue of around $1.7 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in FBR Limited

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.